Every second you’re awake, your brain produces enough electricity to power a light bulb.

 That simple movement takes the cooperation of approximately 200 muscles to complete.
 Not to mention the visual cues that your brain has to process to decide where to step, what to avoid, how fast to move, etc.

-Whether it’s to buy, subscribe, or download, when a landing page is “anatomically correct,” it can move its visitors to click a CTA button.
-Differents and colors scream “look here” and “press me,” while headlines capture attention and testimonials build trust.
+Whether it’s to buy, subscribe, or download, when a post-click landing page is “anatomically correct,” it can move its visitors to click a CTA button.
+Different shapes and colors scream “look here” and “press me,” while headlines capture attention and testimonials build trust.

 1. No navigation